 OpenGL Shading Language (3rd Edition)

-Mega Sale!
-Save 28% on the OpenGL Shading Language (3rd Edition) by Addison-Wesley Professional at EMS Linux.
+Super Savings Item!
+Save 33% on the OpenGL Shading Language (3rd Edition) by Addison-Wesley Professional at EMS Linux.
 MPN: illustrations.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 OpenGL® Shading Language, Third Edition, extensively updated for OpenGL 3.1, is the experienced application programmer’s guide to writing

 OpenGL® Shading Language, Third Edition, extensively updated for OpenGL 3.1, is the experienced application programmer’s guide to writing shaders.
 Part reference, part tutorial, this book thoroughly explains the shift from fixed-functionality graphics hardware to the new era of programmable graphics hardware and the additions to the OpenGL API that support this programmability.
 With OpenGL and shaders written in the OpenGL Shading Language, applications can perform better, achieving stunning graphics effects by using the capabilities of both the visual processing unit and the central processing unit.